 After six long months, on April 26, 2022, the networking company finally, and quietly once more, made the exciting router available to the general public, now with a reasonable retail price of $199.

-Though the new cost makes it no longer a phenomenal deal, the UDR proved in my hands-on experience to still be the genuine dream router for many.
+Though the new cost, which changes according to demand, makes it no longer a phenomenal deal, the UDR proved in my hands-on experience to still be the genuine dream router for many.

 In fact, you can consider it the best Wi-Fi 6 router for those with a sub-Gigabit broadband connection.
 Get one as soon as you can before it runs out of stock again.